whalderman/search-quality-rater-guidelines-tldr/docs/qrg/understanding-mobile-user-needs/12-understanding-mobile-users-queries-and-results.md

 Query|Query is NOT a Device Action Query: Explanation
 ---|---
 [phone number empire state building]|There is no action word.
 The user may be looking for the phone number without the intention of calling the number.
-We’ll consider this a **Know Simple** query.
+We'll consider this a **Know Simple** query.
 [facebook.com]|There is no action word, such as "open."
 We will consider this a **Website** query.
 [amazon.com]|There is no action word, such as "open."
 We will consider this a **Website** query.
 [anne jones]|There is no action word, such as "call" or "text."
 We will consider this a **Know** query for information.